UnicornUniversity/project-fourapp/README.md

 # 🚀 FourApp

-Welcome to **FourApp**! 🎉 This repository aims to be an e-shop for electronics.
+Welcome to **FourApp**! 🎉 This repository aims to be a fashion eshop.

 ## 📝 About the Project